questdb/questdb.io/blog/2020-08-19-questdb-performance.md

   </div>
 </div>

-Have you ever had one of those conversations where, in the end, you feel both smarter _and_ dumber?
-I had one last week when I sat down with our Founder and CTO Vlad Ilyuschenko and one of our engineers Patrick Mackinlay.

-I am now smarter because I learned so much from them, but I feel dumber because they are both so amazingly smart.

-But you didn't come here to listen to me talk about that.
-So let's get to the meat of this post: How does QuestDB get the kind of performance it does, and how are we continuing to squeeze another 50-60% out of it?
+How does QuestDB get the kind of performance it does, and how are we continuing to squeeze another 50-60% out of it?
+We are constantly learning more about the fundamental concepts of memory performance, and this is one example of how what we at first thought would be _worse_ for perfromance ended up bringing us a rather substantial boost in overall memory performance.

+We will walk you through how some of our initial thoughts on storage and memory-mapping evolved to bring us better performance overall.

 <!--truncate-->